xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 </pre>
 </div>

-Use “show bgp l2vpn evpn summary” cli command to verify the evpn neighborship between Route Reflectors and Leafs.
+Use “**show bgp l2vpn evpn summary**” cli command to verify the evpn neighborship between Route Reflectors and Leafs.
 Below output from the Spines show that the BGP EVPN neighborship is formed between the Leafs and the Route Reflectors and the control-plane is up.
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>